-How to Find the Right Job for You
+How to Find the Best Job for You

 Lead with your strengths:

-Write a list of your main strengths and weaknesses and include hard skills relevant to your industry as well as soft skills like organization, teamwork, and creativity.
+To find the best job for you, write a list of your main strengths and weaknesses and include hard skills relevant to your industry as well as soft skills like organization, teamwork, and creativity.
 Keep your list nearby when you read job descriptions so you can ensure the job plays to your strengths.
-Job descriptions include both hard and soft skills that are relevant to your industry.
-If you see something that is not on your list and is a strength or a weakness for you, add it so you have a clearer idea of what you want.
+Job descriptions include hard and soft skills that are relevant to your industry.
+If you see something that is not on your list, add it so you have a clearer idea of what you want.

 Evaluate your past:

-Reflect on the jobs and internships you’ve had in the past to clarify what you liked most and least about previous workplaces so you can evaluate job postings and companies based on what you want and what you hope to avoid.
+Reflect on the jobs and internships you’ve had previously to clarify what you liked most and least about previous workplaces so you can evaluate job postings and companies based on what you want and hope to avoid.
 Consider the work you did and the company culture.

 Envision your ideal job and workplace:

-What would be your “dream” job and company?
-Create your own personal job posting for your ideal role.
+What would be your “dream” role and company?
 Just like a job posting, include the skills and responsibilities, components of the company culture, and the perks like health insurance, 401K matching, the salary range, and remote work.

-As you are looking at job postings, make a list of your “dream” companies and roles.
-Your “dream” companies might not have the right opening now, but you could set job board notifications when there are new openings.
-If you are looking for an entry-level job but your dream companies have more senior roles available, write down the main skills they are looking for so you can look for jobs where you’ll gain those skills or find relevant classes you can take to learn them.
+As you look at job postings, make a list of your “dream” companies and roles.
+Your “dream” companies might not have the right opening now, but you get notifications when there are new openings.
+If you are looking for an entry-level job, but your ideal companies have more senior roles available, write down the main skills they are looking for so you can look for jobs where you’ll gain those skills or find relevant classes you can take to learn them.

 Learn from other people’s career paths:

-If you are unsure of what you want to do, gain inspiration from other people’s career paths.
-Go on informational interviews, look at the LinkedIn profiles of people in your “dream” companies and roles, and read career profiles in various publications.
+If you are unsure of the right role for you, you can’t identify your ideal job.
+Gain inspiration from other people’s career paths.
+Go on informational interviews, look at the LinkedIn profiles of people in your “dream” companies and roles, and read career profiles.

 Take classes and try something new: